- Add user login and logout.

 Let's simulate an essential feature of client applications: requesting data from an API server.

-You can pair this client application with an API server that matches the technology stack that you use at work.
+You can pair this client application with an API server that matches the technology stack you use at work.
 This "Hello World" client application can communicate with any of our "Hello World" API server samples.

 Pick an API code sample in your preferred backend framework and language: